cmosqueda/quickease-v2-reports/mobile/auth/catalog.md

 - **A001: Login**

-  > The user should be able to log in with registered user credentials.
+  - Description: The user should be able to log in with registered user credentials.
+  - Steps to perform:
+    1. After viewing the onboarding screen, proceed with login by clicking on the login button.
+This should take user on the login screen.
+    2. Enter the necessary credentials like the email and password.
+    3. Click on the login bar button.

 - **A002: Signup**

-  > The user should be able to sign up with required details (first name, last name, email address, password, confirm password) and accept the application’s terms and conditions.
+  - Description: The user should be able to sign up with required details (first name, last name, email address, password, confirm password) and accept the application’s terms and conditions.

-- **A003: Reset Password**

-  > The user should be able to reset their password, typically through an email service.
+  - Steps to perform:
+    1. After viewing the onboarding screen, proceed with signup or register by clicking on the register button.
+This should take user on the register screen.
+    2. Enter the required account details for account creation, such as the first name, last name, email and password.
+    3. Accept the terms and conditions.
+    4. Click on the register bar button.

-- **A004: Logout**
+- **A003: Logout**

-  > The user should be able to log out of their account.
+  - Description: The user should be able to log out of their account.
+  - Steps to perform:
+    1. Make sure the user account was already logged in.
+    2. On the drawer navigation, click on the logout button.

-- **A005: Forgot Password**
+- **A004: Forgot Password**
-  > The user should be able to reset a forgotten password.
+  - Description: The user should be able to reset a forgotten password.
+  - Steps to perform:
+    1. On the login screen, click on the **forgot password** link text.
+    2. Provide the registered email address to send the password reset request.
+Then, click on the request bar button to confirm the action.
+    3. Go to your registered email's inbox.
+Look for an email sent by QuickEase's email service adn access it.
+This should direct user to a **reset password screen** to process password reset.
+    4. On the **reset password screen**, enter the required data like the new password.
+    5. Click on the verify bar button to confirm password reset.

 ---